EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

    * The fourth least significant bit of the first byte SHALL be set to 1, to indicate the presence of the "kid" parameter in the compressed message for both multicast requests and unicast responses.

-   * The fifth least significant bit of the first byte SHALL be set to 1, to indicate the presence of the "gid" parameter in the compressed message for both multicast requests and unicast responses.
+   * The fifth least significant bit of the first byte is set to 1 if the "gid" parameter is present, or to 0 otherwise.
+In order to enable group communication as described in this specification, this bit SHALL be set to 1.

-   * The sixth least significant bit of the first byte SHALL be set to 1, to indicate the presence of the "cs" parameter including the counter signature of the COSE object.
+   * The sixth least significant bit of the first byte is set to 1 if the "cs" parameter is present, or to 0 otherwise.
+In order to ensure source message authentication as described in this specification, this bit SHALL be set to 1.

    * The following n bytes (n being the value of the Partial IV size in the first byte) encode the value of the "Partial IV", which is always present in the compressed message.